ctford/leipzig/README.md

 - `root` scales the chord up to the specified root.
 - `inversion` inverts the chord, leaving the root where it is.

-For example, a fourth chord, then the second inversio of the fifth:
+For example, a fourth chord, then the second inversion of the fifth:

     (phrase
       [4 4]